appwrite/demos-for-functions/nodejs/object-detection/README.md

-# 📧  Your Function Name
+# 📷 Object Detection using Cloudmersive Vision API
 A sample NodeJS Cloud Function for object detection on an image file uploaded by the user.

 ## 📝 Environment Variables